How Do Our Emotions Affect Decision Making?

 When you’re faced with a big decision, do you go with your gut feeling, or do you make a careful list of pros and cons?

 Following your intuition can be a great way to tune in to your true desires.
 But even when you think your decisions are based on logic and common sense, they are often steered by emotion.

-What this means is that your gut feeling plays a huge part in our decision-making process, but at times may be steering you wrong — it might lead to poor judgement, unconscious bias and recklessness or risk-aversion.
-But are there ever occasions when we should pay attention to our gut instinct?
+What this means is that your gut feeling plays a huge part in the decision-making process, but at times may be steering you wrong — it might lead to poor judgement, unconscious bias and recklessness or risk-aversion.
+So are there ever occasions when we should pay attention to our gut instinct?

 Emotional Wellbeing & Bach® Flowers

 Dr. Bach spent his life exploring the use of flowers & plants as a means to promote emotional wellbeing.
 Try our Bach® flower chooser & pick your flowers.